 You do not need to install the localization toolkit.
 Installation should take 1-4 minutes depending on the performance of your computer.

 4. To customize an application, open the BMC Remedy Developer Studio tool and use the port number to log in to the system.

 The BMC Remedy Deployment Application enables you to promote changes effectively and reliably across environments on your own.
 You can promote BMC Remedy AR System objects like forms, workflows, filters, active links, Service Request Definitions and related process definition templates, and data, as well as any customization.

 Key tenets of this process include:

-The BMC Remedy Deployment Application is available for customers on Remedy OnDemand 9.0 and above.
+The BMC Remedy Deployment Application is available for customers on Remedy application versions 9.0 and above.
 Additional features are still in development, so be sure to check the latest product documentation for enhancements if you are on a version beyond 9.0.